Home

 Printability and Branding

 Print quality depends on surface smoothness and coating.
 Printed and Plain Packaging each have their sweet spots for different printing methods (offset, digital, flexo).
 If brand presentation is critical, request printed samples of both options to compare how your specific design looks on each material.
-For related packaging needs, explore our subscription packaging.

 Which Should You Choose?